betloreilly/opensearch/opensearch_workshop_final.md

 You have 600,000 products (30 GB total)

 Without sharding:
-- 1 index on 1 server
+- 1 index on 1 node
 - 30 GB on one machine
-- All queries hit one server
+- All queries hit one node

-With 3 shards:
+With 3 shards (distributed across 3 nodes):
 - Index split into 3 pieces
-- 10 GB per shard
+- ~10 GB per shard
-- Queries distributed across 3 servers
+- Queries run in parallel across 3 nodes
-- Each server handles ~200,000 products
+- Each node handles ~200,000 products
 ```

 **Another example:** A 400 GB index might be too large for any single node in your cluster.
-Split it into 10 shards of 40 GB each, and OpenSearch can distribute those shards across 10 nodes and manage each one individually.
+Split it into 10 shards of ~40 GB each, and OpenSearch can distribute those shards across 10 nodes and manage each one individually.
 But splitting the same 400 GB into 1,000 shards would create unnecessary overhead; each tiny shard would waste resources.
-The sweet spot is **10-50 GB per shard**.
+The ideal number of shards depends on performance testing for your workload.
+As a starting point, target shard sizes between 10–50 GB per shard: 10–30 GB per shard for low‑latency application search, and 30–50 GB per shard for write‑heavy log analytics.

 ![A cluster containing two indexes and two nodes](shard2.png)
 *Figure: Shards distributed across nodes in a cluster with multiple indexes (Source: OpenSearch Documentation)*